Money Matters: Handling the Unexpected

-There’s nothing harder to plan for than unexpected events that impact your life and finances.
+There’s nothing more difficult to plan than unexpected life events which impact your finances.
 Yet loss of a job, the death of a loved one, illness or other unexpected occurrences happen at one point or another in most of our lives.
 The key to successfully surviving these life-changing events from a financial perspective is to anticipate hard times.
-Shore up your financial situation before you are hit with an unexpected expense, so you will be covered in the event something happens.
-Our friends at www.practicalmoneyskills.com help you map out a plan.
+With the help of our friends at PracticalMoneySkills.com, you can shore up your financial situation before you are hit with an unexpected expense, so you will be covered in the event something happens.

 The Importance of an Emergency Fund